 What can you do to protect your admin credentials?

 - Add your admin IP address to the allowlist

 - Configure two-factor authentication

-- Use VPN to access your admin panel
+- Use a VPN to access your admin panel

-- Create a strong password and change it every two-three months
+- Create a strong password and change it every 2-3 months

 You can find more details about security issues that have been solved in Adobe Security Bulletin.